encikdeen/centos6/README.md

 centos6
 =======

-Big thanks to YuriSSH, Kang Arie Wijayanto and Mikodemos
+Big thanks to YuriSSH, Arie Wijayanto and Mikodemos